dkandalov/live-plugin/README.md

 ### What is this?

-This is experimental IntelliJ IDEA plugin for writing plugins in Groovy at runtime<br/>
-(or running Groovy code inside IntelliJ).
+This is [IntelliJ](https://github.com/JetBrains/intellij-community) plugin for writing IDE plugins at runtime in [Groovy](http://groovy.codehaus.org/)<br/> (or running any code inside IntelliJ).
+There is experimental support for [Scala](http://www.scala-lang.org/) and [Clojure](http://clojure.org/).

 ### Why?
- - it should be possible to write a simple plugin without setting up new project
- - plugins source code should be easily available and editable
- - time between writing code and seeing how it works should be short
+ - to make writing plugins easier.
+There is no need to set up and configure a separate project.
+ - faster feedback loop.
+There is no need to start new IDE instance to run plugin.
+   If you change plugin code, there is no need to restart IDE.
+ - great goodness of customized IDE.
+In a way even Excel can be "customized" at runtime with VB script.
+ This is an attempt to fix this and empower yourself with easy-to-extend IDE.

 ### Example plugin